CandaceDowning/alto/README.md

 - Had some difficulty guessing layouts since the designs were not inspectable.

 - More colors and fonts given than needed, so used best judgement.

+- This project took longer than I thought it would at 10 hours.
+I may have made it more complicated than it needed to be.

 ## Style Guide
 Created to assist in development, and used the disabled appearance navigation item as the link.
 It is still styled as a disabled element, but will link.